ut-ldma/ut-ldma.github.io/part1.md

 * Action
     - Read an address: there are N actions
     - Wait and allow victim access the secret: one action
-    - Guess the secret:there are M actions
+    - Guess the secret: there are M actions

 There are N + M + 1 actions